PLUMB LIBRARY RULES

 - DVDs and video games are limited to 5 per card.

 - Items, except for equipment and museum passes, will be automatically renewed twice, unless there are Holds on the item, or you have fines over $10.
 If you are receiving emails or text messages from SAILS, you will be alerted when your item has been renewed.
 You may still renew in person or by phone during library hours, or via our online catalog, Enterprise, at www.sailsinc.org.
 You should have your card with you when you renew items.
 Those with personal devices can download the SAILS app, a free app, which will allow you to check your account, renew items, place holds, or pay fines with debit or credit card.

 - Reference and historical material are available for use in the library only.

 - Any Rochester resident is entitled to a library card.
 Children under 13 need the approval of a parent.
 When applying for a card, all applicants must provide proof of address.

 - There are no Library fines for overdue books, DVDs, magazines, and audiobooks that are owned by the Plumb Library when they are returned.
 There may be fines for other items owned by the Plumb Library as well as items owned by other public libraries returned at the Plumb Library.

 - For more information, view the behavior policy here.

 Computers & the Internet

-- Patrons may reserve computer time in advance if they wish.
-During periods of heavy computer use, the library reserves the right to limit use to 1 hour if others are waiting.
+- During periods of heavy computer use, the library reserves the right to limit use to 1 hour if others are waiting.

 - The library provides free access to the Internet.
 All users must sign in at the desk before using the public computers.
 Signing in assumes that you will abide by the library’s rules for using the Internet.
 The library is NOT responsible for the content or quality of material found on the Internet.
 Users who are unable to abide by the rules set forth in the user agreement form will be denied further access to the library’s computer resources.
 Click here to view Internet Use Policy